Langax/Dragons-Prophet/README.md

 ### ✅ 'Custom Dungeon.lua'

 An example setup on adding new Custom Dungeons into Dragon's Prophet (Possible to expand further, or add to other Dungeons in the future)
+This is not a finalized system, and has not been balanced for player use.

 #### Features:
 - Version‑aware entry point – single ny_SpiderQuest() dispatcher spins up Path One or Path Two by version flag, making future variants pluggable.